 In this article, you’ll find information about:

 In this article, we focus our attention on the issue of the price cap.
 What happened to those borrowers who took out a loan in 2014 before the FCA implemented the cap?
 We examine what provision if any, the FCA made for these people.
 Finally, we give consumers advice about what to do when new laws are announced for financial products like new payday loan regulations.

-Let’s start by briefly explaining the new payday loan regulations like the price cap for short-term loans.
+Let’s start by briefly explaining the new payday loan regulations like the price cap for no guarantor fast loans.